 In general, engineered wood flooring tends to be more compatible because it is designed to be more stable and less prone to warping or cracking due to temperature changes compared to solid wood flooring.

-When deciding whether or not to go with underfloor heating under floorboards, there are a few factors you need to bear in mind.
+When deciding whether to use underfloor heating under floorboards, there are various factors to consider.

 Let’s take a closer look at the main ones.